yakivy/jam/README.md

 trait A {
     def b(): String = {
         val a = new A
-        ...brewing //new A instance will be created
+        ...brewing //val a will be ignored
     }
 }